gotpop/gotpopped/README.md

-⚠️ Warning this is no longer maintained! ⚠️
+# ⚠️ Warning this repo is no longer maintained! ⚠️

 New version of my site can be found here: